san5kriti/BasicPythonProjects/README.md

-Welcome to **PythonProjects**!
-This repository is a collection of simple and introductory Python projects designed to help beginners practice and enhance their coding skills.
+ This repository is a collection of simple and introductory Python projects done in the year 2019 by myself, feel free to use any of them to practice/enhance your coding skills.
 All projects are developed using Python, offering a range of exercises from basic list operations to more engaging applications like games and simple apps.

 ## Overview

 In this repository, you will find:
+- **Complete Introduction**: Strings to List slicings, all the essentials you need to know.
 - **Games**: Fun and interactive Python games to sharpen your problem-solving skills.
 - **Apps**: Simple applications that demonstrate core programming concepts.
 - **Basic List Operations**: Exercises focused on manipulating and working with lists in Python.